Meteor crater (Barringer crater)

-As the climate changed, lake and forest disappeared, desert environment evolved.
-This helped to preserve the crater and now Meteor crater is one of the best preserved impact craters on Earth.
+As the climate changed, the lake and forest disappeared, desert environment evolved.
+This helped to preserve the crater and now Meteor crater is one of the best-preserved impact craters on Earth.

 Meteorite or volcano?

-Area around the crater was well known location to look for pieces of oxidised iron.
+The area around the crater was a well-known location to look for pieces of oxidized iron.
 It is assessed that some 30 tons of raw iron was found here.
 The largest known piece is Holsinger meteorite – 639 kg heavy, 0.9 m long piece, which was found some 2.5 km north from the crater rim in 1911.

 Nevertheless the idea that meteorites can create a large crater was something new for science.

-In 1891 chief geologist of US Geological Service Grove Karl Gilbert considered that this crater is created either by the explosion of volcanic gas or by meteorite.
+In 1891 chief geologist of US Geological Service Grove Karl Gilbert considered that this crater is created either by the explosion of volcanic gas or by a meteorite.

 He thought that meteorite should have similar size to the size of the crater – and that this giant mass of iron should be buried under the crater.
 Magnetic measurements did not show any significant mass of iron below the crater – thus he concluded that this is explosion crater caused by volcanic processes.

 This hypothesis was widely accepted by the scientific community.

 When the enterprising lawyer and mine owner Daniel Moreau Barringer (1860 – 1929) learned about the existence of the giant crater in Arizona and pieces of metal found at it, he was convinced that this is a meteorite crater.

 He became obsessed with this crater and saw much possibilities in it.
-If the size of meteorite would be comparable to the size of crater, here could lie 10,000,000 tons of iron – enough to make its finder one of the richest people in the world.
+If the size of meteorite would be comparable to the size of the crater, here could lie 10,000,000 tons of iron – enough to make its finder one of the richest people in the world.

 It was also irritating for Barringer to see that scientists blindly disregard many proofs of meteorite impact and support the hypothesis of volcanic explosion without any direct proofs.

 Barringer purchased the land (in beforehand managing to obtain the name of the local post office – Meteor.
-This is the formal reason why the crater is oficially called Meteor Crater) and established “Standard Iron Company”.
+This is the formal reason why the crater is officially called Meteor Crater) and established “Standard Iron Company”.